 Since the SABR Digital Library program was established in 2011, SABR has published more than 70 original books, averaging nearly one book per month in recent years.
 It has become clear that members will always have more ideas and more research than we can keep up with publishing in our current model.
 Committees, chapters, and members are working on more projects now than at any other time in SABR’s history.
 The newly redesigned SABR.org website, with a growing audience of nearly 2.5 million annual visitors, affords members even more opportunities to publish their work online and take advantage of digital publishing technologies.

-SABR’s new Editorial Board — which includes Scott Bush, Christina Kahrl, Bill Nowlin, Jacob Pomrenke, Anthony Salazar, Cecilia Tan, and Sarah Wexler — was established to evaluate proposals for publication.
+SABR’s Editorial Board — which includes Scott Bush, Christina Kahrl, Bill Nowlin, Jacob Pomrenke, Anthony Salazar, Cecilia Tan, and Sarah Wexler — was established in 2020 to evaluate proposals for publication.
 The Board welcomes new project proposals from members to be considered for publication through the Digital Library, SABR.org, or any other multimedia formats.
 We strongly encourage new proposals that have no intention of being published as a book.

 - Visit https://bit.ly/sabr-editorial-board-proposals to submit a SABR project proposal online

 Next deadline for proposals: April 30, 2021 (for publication in late 2022 or early 2023)

 Proposals will be graded using the following criteria: Significance, Interest, Marketability, Intersectionality, Originality, and Likelihood of Completion.

 SABR seeks to publish 2-4 web-based multimedia projects and 6-8 books per year.
 Book projects should be of a scope that can fit in a single volume, typically between 100,000 and 200,000 total words.